Konda Laxman Bapuji

 Konda Laxman Bapuji (27 September 1915 – 21 September 2012) was an Indian freedom fighter who participated in the Telangana Rebellion and Telangana activist.
 He fought for the statehood of Telangana all his life.

 Early life

-Bapuji was born in Wankidi village, Komaram Bheem district (erstwhile Adilabad district), Hyderabad State (now in Telangana) in a Padmashali community.
+Bapuji was born in Wankidi village, Komaram Bheem district, Hyderabad State (now in Telangana) in a Padmashali community.

 Career

 Bapuji met Mahatma Gandhi in 1941 and inspired by him, he participated in the Quit India movement in 1942.

 He also waged battle against the Nizam and the Razaakars during the Telangana armed struggle in 1947-48.

-Telangana Movement (1952 - 1969)
+Telangana movement (1952 - 1969)

 He participated in the 1952 Non-mulki agitation.
 He was the first minister in Congress government to resign from his post for Telangana cause on 29 March 1969, and then participated to give impetus to the 1969 Telangana Agitation.

 Political life

-He was first elected as MLA from Asifabad constituency in Adilabad district in 1952.
+He was first elected as MLA from Asifabad constituency in 1952.
 In 1957, Asifabad became a reserved constituency, so he shifted to Nalgonda district which had large number of Padmashali population.
 He won from Chinna Kondur (later renamed as Bhongir) constituency in 1957 and served as deputy speaker from 1957 to 1960 and as minister from 1960 to 1962.

 He unsuccessfully contested as MLA from Munugodu constituency in 1962 but later on served as MLA and minister (1967–69) for two terms from Bhongir assembly constituency (1967–72, 1972–78).

 Because of his capabilities, straightforward nature and the clean image he was frontrunner for the CM post on two occasions.
 It was a well-known fact that due to caste equation and internal politics within the Congress he missed the bus.
 Unhappy with the former Prime Minister Rajiv Gandhi’s opposition to the Mandal commission recommendations, he resigned from the primary membership of the Congress in 1987.